gSchool/presentation-checklist/readme.md

 #### Outline Template:
 * Give a high level summary:
+  * Briefly, __introduce__ yourself, then tell:
   * __What__ does your application do?
   * __Why__ did you choose this project?
   * __How__ did you accomplish these tasks?
 * Give a demo
   * Highlight all your killer features:
-  * __Be detail oriented__
+  * __Be detail oriented__.
   * Leave out one feature, see the below:
-* Discuss a challenge or difficulty that was overcome (this is a common phone screen question, it's good to practice)
+* Discuss a challenge or difficulty that was overcome (this is a common phone screen question, it's good to practice).
-  * People empathize over struggle -- this shit ain't easy
+  * People empathize over struggle -- this shit ain't easy.
-  * Remember that time you got *that one thing* working, __FINALLY?__
+  * Remember that time you got *that one thing* working, __FINALLY?__.
     * Talk about that.
   * Then demo the result of that thing.
-Especially if it ends up being a small thing, or a simple solution
+Especially if it ends up being a small thing, or a simple solution.
-    * then everyone laughs because they get it.
+    * Then everyone laughs because they get it.

 ### 2. Practice *out loud*